chentuochao/Mem-alpha-audio/diagnostic/README.md

 RESPONSE      ▶ response                  (evidence was shown, model still wrong)
 ```

+**Unparseable answers are NOT gated.** If the model's response has no extractable
+choice (e.g. `"not sure"`, no `\boxed{X}`), the prediction is recorded as the
+sentinel **`"not_parse"`**, counted as a failure, and traced through the full
+cascade (so we still learn whether the evidence was even available).
+This differs
+from the older `trace_errors_clean.py`, which gated these as
+`gate:no_parseable_answer`.

-Gates are excluded from "system blame" — they flag data/eval problems so they
+Gates are excluded from "system blame" — they flag data problems so they don't
-don't pollute the construction/retrieval/response counts.
+pollute the transcription/construction/retrieval/response counts.

 ### How "is the evidence present?" is decided